JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/server/src/apis/README.md

 # apis

-Here are defined all the ways how the server provides an API (eg GraphQL).
+Here are defined all the ways the server provides APIs (eg GraphQL).
+These downstream connections.